Red Sox vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have won 55.6% of the games this season when they were favored on the moneyline (20-16).
+- The Red Sox have been underdogs in 50 games this season and have come away with the win 25 times (50%) in those contests.

-- The implied moneyline probablility for this matchup gives the Red Sox a 54.5% chance to win.
+- The moneyline set for this matchup implies the Red Sox have a 51.2% chance of coming away with a victory in the contest.

-- In the 90 games in which oddsmakers have set an over/under for Boston, it has combined with opponents to go over the total 46 times (46-41-3).
+- So far this season, Boston and its opponents have hit the over in 47 of its 91 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!